0xNullLight/crud_typescript-express/README.md

 _____

 # Note to self on things to do:
+1) Look over Sequalize version
-1) Add a CRUD for NOSQL
+2) Add a CRUD for NOSQL
-2) Review for future updates..
+3) Review for future updates..